 Woof Woof and other good news about mental health from Grow Your Mind.

-What on earth does a Guard Dog, a Wise Owl, an Elephant and a Sifting Sooty have to do with teaching children about their mental health?
+What on earth does a dog, an elephant, a sooty bird, an owl and an octopus have to do with teaching children about their mental health?

-Many of you familiar with the world of positive psychology (the scientific study of human flourishing) may have heard about the work by Dr Barbara Fredrickson, showing that small moments of joy can inoculate against the hard times.
+You may be familiar with the field of positive psychology (the scientific study of human flourishing + character strengths).
+Perhaps you have heard about the work by Dr Barbara Fredrickson, showing that small moments of joy can inoculate against the hard times.
 Or with studies by Dr Robert A. Emmons that have spotlighted how adopting a gratitude practice can build levels of optimism and feelings of connection.
-And then there is mindfulness, yes it is a buzz word and while practising it may not cure you of every illness, land you your dream job or prevent you from ever having a melt down, it DOES have researched benefits.
+And then there is mindfulness.
+I can feel an eye roll which I shall ignore.
+The fact is it DOES have researched benefits.
 Including building skills in emotional regulation, compassion and increasing a positive outlook on life.
+Perhaps the gold in mindfulness lies in the simplicity of not missing the main event, which is now.

-So, at Grow Your Mind we would argue that in amongst the gloomy, albeit terrifying mental health statistics, there is reason for hope.
+So, at Grow Your Mind we would argue that in amongst the gloomy, albeit terrifying poor mental health statistics, there is reason for hope.
 And hope, it turns out, according to one of the founders of positive psychology, Martin Seligman, is quite a powerful antidote to poor mental health too.
+Guess what else is an antipode to the black dog?
+Curiosity and finding life interesting.
+This last idea was put forward by the remarkable Helen Garner.
+Disclaimer, it is a personal opinion, but quite a lovely one to share with you all.

-Now back to the slightly strange question at the start of our first blog post.
-Something around Guard Dogs and teaching mental health?
+Now back to the slightly strange question at the start of this blog.
+Something around dogs and octopuses and teaching mental health education?
 Perhaps to answer this we need to pretend we are four years old again.
 We are at pre-school.
 In walks a teacher.
-She is carrying a bag and a box that look interesting.
-We sit in a circle.
+She is carrying a bag, we sit in a circle.
 She begins.

 She pulls out an apple.
 Our hands shoot up.
 Our eyes and eye brows are as wide and as high as we can physically make them.
-It is after all a truth universally acknowledged that the higher your eye brows are the greater your chance of being selected to answer a teacher’s question.
-“It is an apple you have it in case you get hungry” Yes, she smiles, but why don’t I have chocolate instead?
-Or chips?
+Because after all, the higher your eye brows are the greater your chance of being selected to answer a teacher’s question.
+“It is an apple you have it in case you get hungry” "Yes," she smiles, "but why don’t I have chocolate instead?
+Or chips?"
 Hands shoot up again.
 This continues with items such as a water bottle, sunscreen and a toothbrush.

 And so, the Grow Your Mind journey begins.
 The next statement we would hear, if we were 4, would be that the first step to protecting and strengthening your mind is to understand how it works.
 This is where those animals come into play.
 You see each one represents a different part of the brain.
-All is going well when your Guard Dog (the amygdala) is nice and small, however there are many times when the Guard Dog gets BIG and BOSSY and the other animals can’t talk to each other.
-This means it is nearly impossible to focus (Sifting Sooty – reticular activating system) to make a good decision (Wise Owl – prefrontal cortex) and to remember things (Elephant who tries to remember - hippocampus).
+All is going well when your Guard Dog (the amygdala) is nice and small, however there are many times when the Guard Dog barks SUPER loudly and the other animals can’t talk to each other.
+This means it is nearly impossible to focus (Sifting Sooty – reticular activating system) to imagine how someone else might be feeling (Sensitive Octopus - insular cortex) to make a good decision (Wise Owl – prefrontal cortex) and to remember things (Elephant who tries to remember - hippocampus).

 Now perhaps you are thinking, sounds great for my 4-year-old but aren’t all of these animals a bit young for my 10-year-old?
 We disagree.
 As would the adult psychiatric unit in Brisbane that just ordered our resources, plus the year 6 students we teach weekly who laugh at their own Guard Dogs (and that of their parents).
-At the end of one year 4 class we asked students to make a wish for the planet.
+At the end of one year 4 class a year ago, we asked students to make a wish for the planet.
 “No more wars.”
-“I wish people would get rid of plastic”, all delightful responses for sure, but our favourite by far “That Donald Trump could do the Grow Your Mind lessons and if he was too busy for the lessons that he could at least have a home kit.
+“I wish people would get rid of plastic”, all delightful responses for sure, but our favourite by far “That Donald Trump could do the Grow Your Mind lessons.
 Imagine how much more peaceful the world would be?”
+Since creating the animals we have also produced a children's mental health podcast.
+We saw season 1 being listened to in 75 countries.
+Each episode features 11 year old kids talk about a specific topic that helps them to feel resilient.
+The animals play a part in each of these episodes, they are on walkie talkies deciphering the message of a story or at other times they are having conversation with 'the kid' about ways to view a problem or issue.

-Teachers have listened to our lessons and have requested we run workshops just for them.
-This is perhaps the delicious ingredient in positive psychology that we are trying to capture with our kits.
+Teachers have listened to our lessons + podcast and have requested we run workshops just for them.
+So now we run staff wellbeing courses.
+This is perhaps the delicious ingredient in mental health education that we are trying to capture with our animals.
 When you learn about the science behind resilience and flourishing, it has a contagious effect.
-There is a message for everyone here: STOP focusing on being happy and instead reap the benefits of showing kindness to others.
-Practice gratitude.
+There is a great relief when we tell school staff and their students to try and STOP focusing on being happy and instead feel all the feelings, just learn their name.
 Try getting a D.O.S.E of wellbeing every day (dopamine, oxytocin, serotonin and endorphins).
 Experiment with being in nature regularly.
 The list goes on.
 They are ageless suggestions.
-Still unsure what on earth we are talking about?
-Think positive psychology in a box.
-Think visible wellbeing at home and at school, but not painful in your face health promotion, instead, inspiring, artistic and calming take it or leave it ideas for nurturing your mind.
-Think about a wellbeing bridge between schools and homes, where teachers prioritise their own mental health too.